 Tarsus

-Tell Bashir
+Tell Bashar

-Tell Batriq: a town formerly in Roman territory, one of many which formed the line of fortification between Roman and Muslim territories near Melitene.
+Tell Batriq: A town formerly in Roman territory, one of many which formed the line of fortification between Roman and Muslim territories near Melitene.

-Tell Arsenius: on the Euphrates, near Kharput.
+Tella of Arsenis: A town on the Euphrates, near Kharput.

 'Urbish: a big village in Karkar, inhabited by Syriacs until recent times.